flashbots/pm/README.md

 2. You will receive an onboarding email from Flashbots to help [set up](https://github.com/flashbots/mev-geth/blob/master/README.md#quick-start) your MEV-geth node and protect it with a [reverse proxy](https://github.com/flashbots/mev-relay-js/blob/master/miner/proxy.js).
 3. Respond to Flashbots' email with your MEV-geth node RPC endpoint to be added to the MEV-relay gateway.
 4. After receiving a confirmation email that your MEV-geth node's endpoint has been added to the relay, you will immediately start receiving Flashbots transaction bundles with associated MEV revenue paid to you.

+For technical reasons, Flashbots Alpha is only available to large miners and pool operators.
+This is a limitation we are working to remove in future releases.

 #### Resources to set up MEV-geth: